CosmiCloud/Cosmic_OverlayV1/README.md

-# Cosmic_Installer
+# Cosmic_OverlayV1
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 NOT COMPATIBLE WITH ORIGINTRAI NODE V5 MULTICHAIN.

-The Cosmic Installer is a general purpose tool used to streamline the interaction between an OriginTrail DKG node.
+The Cosmic Overlay is a general purpose tool used to streamline the interaction between an OriginTrail DKG node.
 <br><br>
 Before running the installer, please see the instructions below and <b>requirements</b> below.
 <br>